hjcalderon10/voice123-test/README.md

 - With the structure of the application, I started to use it on a small project
 - Implementation as it was a feature to a large application.
 - In the store, an object called searchReducer, has the following properties:

-  _ data -> List of all profiles
+  _ data -> List of all profiles.

-  _ isSearching -> if the app is waiting the server response _ page -> which page we are currently
+  _ isSearching -> if the app is waiting the server response.

+  _ page -> which page we are currently.

   _ totalPage -> numbers of pages.
 This came from a header.

   _ isRendered -> true if the app change his url, false if the app got refreshed.

   _ text -> the searching keywords.

 12:00 break.